 Pfizer Inc. agreed to pay a $55 million settlement plus interest to the U.S. government, which alleged that the drug maker misbranded its PPI, Protonix.
 The government says Pfizer’s sales force promoted Protonix to physicians for unapproved uses.
 Sales reps were only supposed to market the drug for specific forms of GERD.
 However, the company trained its salespeople to push Protonix for treatment of all forms of the condition, according to the U.S. Justice Department.
 The Justice Department announced the settlement Dec.
 12, 2012.

-Potential for Future Litigation
+Potential for Future Proton Pump Inhibitor (PPI) Lawsuits

 In addition to bone injury, kidney injury and low magnesium levels, PPIs have been linked to an increased risk of dementia, stroke and heart attack.
 Researchers found patients who regularly used PPIs were 44 percent more likely to develop dementia and 21 percent more likely to have a stroke.
 They also found a 16 to 20 percent increase in heart attack incidence among PPI users.
 As further PPI research emerges, attorneys say more people injured by these drugs may file lawsuits.
 Recent PPI Side Effect Studies